 - Look closely at the pencil holder in Abby's lab during season 11 and you'll see a new addition - Ziva's Israeli flag.

 - After hearing the news that the birth mother decided to keep the baby that Jimmy Palmer and his wife were going to adopt, Gibbs comforts Jimmy as only he can and reassures him that he is ready to be a father.

 - Abby going out of her way in "Shooter" to help a homeless girl reunite with her parents after the former ran away in 2008.

-- In "Bulletproof" both McGee and his girlfriend Delilah are both struggling to adjust to Delilah's recent paralysis.
-Over the course of the investigation Tim and Gibbs go to interview a soldier who was paralyzed in the line of duty and now runs a skydiving business.
-At the end of the episode McGee takes Delilah to meet and talk with him at his work, where he runs a parachute company and is coming down for a landing from one of his planes.
+- In "Bulletproof" both McGee and his girlfriend Delilah are struggling to adjust to Delilah's recent paralysis.
+Over the course of the investigation, Tim and Gibbs go to interview a soldier who was paralyzed in the line of duty and now runs a skydiving business.
+At the end of the episode McGee takes Delilah to meet and talk with him at his work, where he is coming down for a landing from one of his planes.

 - The name of Jimmy and Breena's child: Victoria Elizabeth Palmer, named after Ducky's mother.

 - And in a later episode, Ducky is declared to be the child's honorary grandfather, who the parents both expect to be addressed as Grandducky once she's old enough to speak.

 - In "Cadence" the case takes Tony back to his former military academy.
 One of the other cadets, an overweight teen nicknamed Piggy, collapses during the middle of drills, and Tony's first instinct is to help the guy out, even standing up to the senior cadet to do it.
 Cue the final scene of the episode; while Tony is reminiscing about a picture of him and Piggy as flagbearers, he calls him up and invites him to dinner to catch up.

 - Gibbs comforting Bishop when she feared Jake might be dead and sharing her relief when he turns out to be okay.